nikitavoloboev/data/focusing/habits.md

 `Sleep 8 hours` is autofilled through my health data.
 I get notification at `22:20` to remind me it's time for sleep & checking in habits I completed today.

-`Wholefood | Nutri Boost` is marked as done when I drank only water/tea/coffee/smoothie (no sugar) & ate only wholefood foods (nuts/veggies/fruits).
-Nutri Boost is a [set of superfoods](../health/nutrition/foods.md) & [supplements](../health/nutrition/supplements.md) I try to eat daily.
+`Fast | Wholefood | NutriFull` is marked as done when I drank only water/tea/coffee/smoothie (no sugar) & ate only wholefood foods (nuts/veggies/fruits).
+NutriFull is a [set of superfoods](../health/nutrition/foods.md) & [supplements](../health/nutrition/supplements.md) I try to eat daily after my fasts.

 `Activity rings` is autofilled through my health data and is marked as done when all the ring goals are complete.
 My current calorie goal is 750 calories with fixed 30 min workout & 12H standing goals.